api7/lua-resty-radixtree/README.md

     * `method`: optional, method name of client request.
     * `host`: optional, client request host, not only supports normal domain name, but also supports wildcard name, both `foo.com` and `*.foo.com` are valid.
     * `remote_addr`: optional, client remote address like `192.168.1.100`, and we can use CIDR format, eg `192.168.1.0/24`.
+    * `vars`: optional, a Lua table to fetch variable, default value is `ngx.var` to fetch Ningx builtin variable.

 Matchs the route by `method`, `path` and `host`, and return `metadata` if successful.